 For 25 years, AAPCI has worked to address the shortage of low-income, affordable and supportive housing for all New Yorkers.
 More than 30,000 residents have benefited from our high-quality housing, social services and support to survivors of domestic violence, and many more community members remain in need.
-We are working in partnership with the City to expand our programming over the coming months, including opening a new homeless shelter and breaking ground on the development of a new 233-unit affordable and supportive housing complex. which is a clear testament to the success of the organization.
+We continue to work in partnership with the City to expand our programming, which is a clear testament to the success of the organization.

 In The News